TomonobuHayakawa/spresense/sdk/system/i2c/README.txt

     [-a addr] is the I2C device address (hex).
 Default: 03 Current: 03 [-b bus] is the I2C bus number (decimal).
 Default: 1 Current: 1 [-r regaddr] is the I2C device register address (hex).
+Default: 00 Current: 00 If the set value is less than 0, don't send register address.
-Default: 00 Current: 00 [-w width] is the data width (8 or 16 decimal).
+    [-w width] is the data width (8 or 16 decimal).
 Default: 8 Current: 8 [-s|n], send/don't send start between command and data.
 Default: -n Current: -n [-i|j], Auto increment|don't increment regaddr on repititions.
 Default: NO Current: NO